-- (1) A player must play away from 'ALL' touching balls at an angle of perpendicular (90 degrees) or greater and fulfil the requirements of a 'legal shot'.
-A player shall not be penalised If playing away from touching ball(s) causes any touching ball to rock or move slightly because it was 'resting' on the cue ball. - (2) If the table is 'open' and touching ball(s) have been confirmed, the player must, in the following order: - (a) Nominate a group.
-(This is for clarity of the shot, and not to decide a group for the remainder of the frame) See Rule 6a (1) on deciding groups. - (b) Perform all the requirements of a 'legal shot'. - (3) If the groups have been decided and touching ball(s) has been confirmed, the player must perform all the requirements of a 'legal shot'. - (4) If the cue ball is touching an 'on' ball, the player is deemed to have made 'initial contact' in order to fulfil the requirements of a 'legal shot'.
+Object balls are re-spotted in the following order (a) Eight-ball (c) Yellow Return balls as close as possible to other balls without touching 6n Player responsibility It is the responsibility of each player to be aware of all rules.
+However, a referee on request may advise on the rules of the game but must not provide any subjective opinion that would affect the result of the frame.
+Tournament officials will make every reasonable effort to make the information readily available to all players.
+However, the ultimate responsibility rests with each individual player There is no recourse if a player does not obtain correct or complete information.
+Players may always call for rule(s) clarification during play.
+However, this is not considered a "Time Out".
+60 Touching balls yer must play away from 'ALL' touching balls at an angle perpendicular (90 degrees) or greater than and fulfil the nents of a 'legal shot'.
+A player shall not be penalised If playing away from touching ball(s) causes any touching ball to (2) If the table is 'open' and touching ball(s) have been confirmed, the player must, in the following order: (a) Nominate a group.
+(This is for clarity of the shot, and not to decide a group for the remainder of the frame) See Rule 6a (1) (b) Perform all the requirements of a 'legal shot'.